 The Seligman Attributional Style Questionnaire (SASQ)

-The SASQ (also known as the ASQ) is a powerful profiling tool, designed by Professor Martin Seligman.
+The SASQ (also known as the ASQ) is a powerful diagnostic tool, designed by Professor Martin Seligman.

 Professor Seligman is Fox Leadership Professor of Psychology at the University of Pennsylvania, and the SASQ is arguably one of the most validated assessment instruments of its kind any where in the world.